-Audrey worked on the team responsible for the development of the in vitro mammalian chromosomal aberration assay at Nelson Labs under OECD.
-She is also one of the leads at Nelson Labs for developing the in vitro skin irritation assay for medical devices.
+Audrey worked on the team responsible for the development of the in vitro mammalian chromosomal aberration assay at Nelson Laboratories.
+This included connecting with industry experts who developed the assay under OECD.
+She is also one of the leads at Nelson Laboratories for developing the in vitro skin irritation assay for medical devices.
 Audrey is collaborating with ISO members around the world to approve a procedure for round robin testing in order for this assay to gain acceptance by regulatory bodies in Europe and then in the United States.

 Audrey is an active committee member of many working groups with the Association for the Advancement of Medical Instrumentation (AAMI).